Managing "Gaps" and Medical Costs

 Year on year, anaesthetists rank at or near the top of professional earners in Australia, and they should be adequately rewarded for years of study and application.
 Whether they should effectively be given carte blanche to set their own fees is very debatable - whilst the great majority of any specialist medical fraternity will act responsibly, evidence suggests a minority will not.

-Unfortunately, a distrust that specialist/surgical advice may also be driven by financial interests may also be driving some medical outcomes.
+Unfortunately, a concern that specialist/surgical advice may also be driven by financial interests is developing.
 A recent study published in the BMJ Open investigated why 11 Australian men resisted the advice of their surgeons and did not proceed to having prostate surgery.
 Most felt pressured by the surgeons to have the surgery, that they were not being presented with a full range of options and were concerned that advice was driven by financial gain.
 Perhaps they may have been influenced by the media attention given to one Sydney surgeon who quoted an $18,000 gap for prostate cancer surgery - but was never named, unlike other professionals working in financial services, engineering or almost any other activity.